cz31/CONCHA/README.md

-# WASCO: A Wasserstein-based statistical tool to compare conformational ensembles of intrinsically disordered proteins
+# CONCHA: Contact-based characterization of conformational ensembles of highly flexible proteins

-Welcome to WASCO, an IDP ensemble comparison tool.
+Welcome to CONCHA, an ensemble characterization tool.
 The method implemented in this jupyter notebook computes residue-specific distances between a pair of IDP conformational ensembles, together with an overall distance for the entire ensemble.
 The comparison is simultaneously made at two scales:
 * **Global scale**: distances between the distributions of the relative positions of all residue pairs in both ensembles.
 For each pair of residues, we compute the (2-Wasserstein) distance between a pair of probability distributions supported on the three-dimensional euclidean space (point clouds).
 * **Local scale**: distances between the (phi, psi) angle distributions of each ensemble, for each residue along the sequence.
 For each residue, we compute the (2-Wasserstein) distance between a pair of probability distributions supported on the two dimensional flat torus.